-Label Levels Units Description Capacitance 0,1,2,3 F Capacitance value Leakage resistance 1,2,3 Ω Leakage resistance across the capacitor Series resistance (ESR) 2,3 Ω The equivalent series resistance (ESR) Series inductance (ESL) 3 Н The equivalent series inductance (ESL) ESL Shunt resistance 3 Ω The shunt resistance in parallel with the ESL.
-This resistance is included to limit the maximum frequency response of the parasitic ESL, which maximizes the simulation speed in SIMPLIS mode.
-Click Calc to calculate this value.
-Use IC? all n/a • If checked, the model uses the specified Initial condition. • If unchecked, the capacitor initial condition is an open circuit.
-Initial condition all V Initial voltage of the capacitor at time=0 Use Quantity? all n/a If checked, the model uses the specified Quantity of capacitors in parallel.
-Quantity all n/a Number of capacitors in parallel.
-Note: To maximize simulation speed when using SIMPLIS, place a single symbol and specify a value for this parameter instead of placing multiple capacitors.
+Capacitance 0,1,2,3 F Capacitance value Leakage resistance 1,2,3 Ω Leakage resistance across the capacitor Series resistance (ESR) 2,3 Ω The equivalent series resistance (ESR) Series inductance (ESL) 3 H The equivalent series inductance (ESL) ESL Shunt resistance 3 Ω The shunt resistance in parallel with the resistance is included to limit the maximuresponse of the parasitic ESL, which max simulation speed in SIMPLIS mode.
+Clic calculate this value.
+Use IC? all n/a • If checked, the model uses the specton condition. • If unchecked, the capacitor initial condition.
+Series resistance (ESR) 2,3 Ω The equivalent series resistance (ESR) Series inductance (ESL) 3 H The equivalent series inductance (ESL) ESL Shunt resistance 3 Ω The shunt resistance in parallel with the Fresistance is included to limit the maximuresponse of the parasitic ESL, which max simulation speed in SIMPLIS mode.
+Clic calculate this value.
+Use IC? all n/a • If checked, the model uses the spect condition.
+Series inductance (ESL) 3 H The equivalent series inductance (ESL) ESL Shunt resistance 3 Ω The shunt resistance in parallel with the Excessistance is included to limit the maximum response of the parasitic ESL, which max simulation speed in SIMPLIS mode.
+Clic calculate this value.
+Use IC? all n/a • If checked, the model uses the speed condition.
+ESL Shunt resistance 3 Ω The shunt resistance in parallel with the Fresistance is included to limit the maximuresponse of the parasitic ESL, which max simulation speed in SIMPLIS mode.
+Clic calculate this value.
+Use IC? all n/a • If checked, the model uses the speed condition. resistance is included to limit the maximus response of the parasitic ESL, which max simulation speed in SIMPLIS mode.
+Clic calculate this value.
+Use IC? all n/a • If checked, the model uses the spect condition. • If checked, the model uses the spec condition. um frequency ximizes the condition. • If unchacked the connector initial of cified Initial open circuit. condition is an Initial condition all V Initial voltage of the capacitor at time=0 Use Quantity? all n/a If checked, the model uses the specified C capacitors in parallel.
+Quantity of Quantity all n/a Number of capacitors in parallel.
+Note: To maximize simulation speed whe SIMPLIS, place a single symbol and specthis parameter instead of placing multiple capacitors.
+The model has built-in provisions for setting the Monte Carlo Parameters for all parameters except cify a value for

 The model has built-in provisions for setting the Monte Carlo Parameters for all parameters except the ESL Shunt resistance.
-The Monte-Carlo Parameters are entered on theMonte Carlo Parameters tab shown below.
+The Monte-Carlo Parameters are entered on the Monte Carlo Parameters tab shown below.
 To define the Monte Carlo Parameters follow these steps: